bluespec/Toooba/README.md

 This repository contains one sample build directory, to build an RV64ACDFIMSU simulator, using Verilator Verilog simulation.
 The generated Verilog is synthesizable.
-Bluespec tests all this code on Xilinx FPGAs.

-#### Plans
+#### Simulation

-- Ongoing continuous micro-architectural improvements for performance and hardware area.
+We currently only support verilator simulation.
+There is also some code related to simulation on Bluespec's Bluesim and iVerilog, but these are currently not working and not being maintained.

 ----------------------------------------------------------------
 ## Source codes